Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 #### Description

-In we used to allow specifying `target-path` in `dbt_project.yml`.
+We used to allow specifying `target-path` in `dbt_project.yml`.
 We stopped allowing this in [dbt 1.5](/docs/dbt-versions/core-upgrade/Older%20versions/upgrading-to-v1.5).
 Getting this deprecation warning means that `target-path` is still specified in your `dbt_project.yml` and it's not set to the default value `target`.

 #### Resolution